Hot Summer-1968

 Grade: B

-Watching a film in 2021 about a global pandemic that was made in 1971 conjures many interesting nuances and comparisons and brings fresh relevance to the story.
+Watching in 2021, a film about a global pandemic, made in 1971, conjures many interesting nuances and comparisons, and brings fresh relevance to the story.

-Throw in vaccinated versus non-vaccinated debate and the similarities are downright eerie.
+Throw in the vaccinated versus non-vaccinated debate, and the similarities are downright eerie.

-Given this relevance, I wish that I had found The Omega Man (1971) more engaging than I did.
-It’s not a bad watch and delivers a very progressive interracial romance and cool exterior scenes of downtown Los Angeles but the story doesn’t live up to the potential that the premise would suggest.
+Given its relevance, I wish I had found The Omega Man (1971) more engaging.
+It’s not a bad watch; it delivers a very progressive interracial romance and incredible exterior scenes of downtown Los Angeles, but the story doesn’t live up to the potential the premise suggests.

-I kept thinking of Charlton Heston, who stars, in two of his other science fiction roles- Planet of the Apes (1968) and Soylent Green (1973), also directed by Omega Man director, Boris Sagal.
-Planet of the Apes is of course a classic.
+I kept thinking of Charlton Heston, who stars in two of his other science fiction roles- Planet of the Apes (1968) and Soylent Green (1973).

 In the first scene, Robert Neville (Heston) wanders the streets of Los Angeles.
 We quickly surmise that he is the last man left on earth.
 Armed with an experimental vaccine for the disease that’s turned everyone into light-averse zombies, he fights a biological war, roaming the empty streets by day and fighting off the mutated creatures at night.